fdschneider/bexis_traits/whitepaper_draft.md

 #### Extension on measurement or fact

-As a high-level discrimination of the source of the measurement or fact, the column `basisOfRecord` takes an entry about the type of trait data recorded: Were they taken by own measurement (distinguish "LivingSpecimen", "PreservedSpecimen", "FossilSpecimen") or taken from literature ("literatureData"), from an existing trait database ("traitDatabase"), or is it expert knowledge ("expertKnowledge").
-It is highly recommended to provide further detail about the source in the column `basisOfRecordDetails`.

 For data not obtained from own measurement, the field `reference` provides a precise reference to the source of data.
 This should quote the key, book, or  database for literature data.
 For museum specimens, this should report the name of the collection (potentially provide an URI).
 If expert knowledge, this should name the authority.
 If trait database, provide reference to the original publication, DOI or URL of the trait-database.

 To record potential sources of noise or bias, the methods and procedures of fixation and preservation of the specimen (column `preparations`), method of measurement (`measurementMethod`), the person conducting the measurement (`measurementDeterminedBy`), the date at which the measurement was obtained (`measurementDeterminedDate`) are recorded.